Opportunities

 Browse below for openings to join our dynamic team!
 We seek motivated, creative, and hard-working candidates to make the AEL a great place to work and learn.
 Be sure to follow us on Twitter for updates on job postings!

+Application Procedure: Applications can be submitted through the posting on the The Ohio State University classified site.
 Please direct questions to Jim Hood (hood.211@osu.edu).
-We will start reviewing applications on February 19th and continue until the position is filled.
+We will start reviewing applications on 25 Apr 2025 and continue until the position is filled.

 Postdoctoral Opportunities